Siera-Solutions/SAFE.React/README.md

     ]
 ```
 Then run the build target `InstallAnalyzers` again where it will delete the contents of `analyzers` directory and re-install all configured analyzers from scratch.
 Restart VS Code to allow Ionide to reload the installed analyzers.
 If you already have analyzers installed and adding new ones, you might need to do that from the terminal outside of VS Code because Ionide will lock the files in the `analyzers` path preventing the target from deleting the old analyzers.

-### IIS Support

-The bundled application you get by running the `Pack` build target can be used directly as an application inside of IIS.
-Publishing on IIS requires that you make a separate Application Pool per .NET Core application with selected .NET CLR Version = `No Managed Code`.
-Then creating a new IIS Application which into the newly created Application Pool and setting the Physical Path of that Application to be the `dist` directory.